EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ## Office Hours

+Office hours are offered at the following times, in Cory 299:
-* Wednesdays from 5 PM - 6:30 PM
+* Wednesdays from 5:00 PM - 6:30 PM
-* Thursdays from 3:30 PM to 5 PM
+* Thursdays  from 3:30 PM - 5:00 PM

 ## Homework Party